abinit/abinit/doc/tutorial/eph4mob.md

 Powerful tools based on python and matplotlib are provided by AbiPy.
 See e.g. the README of [AbiPy](https://github.com/abinit/abipy)
 and the [AbiPy tutorials](https://github.com/abinit/abitutorials).

-!!! important

-    Note that all these capabilities are integrated directly in ABINIT.
-    This implementation (henceforth refered to as the **EPH code**) significantly differs from the one available in ANADDB: the anaddb version acts as a direct post-processing of the e-ph matrix elements computed in the DFPT part whereas the EPH code interfaced with ABINIT computes the e-ph matrix elements on the fly using the GS WFK and the DFPT potentials stored in the DVDB file.
-    In a nutshell, the EPH code is more scalable and flexible as the $\qq$-sampling can be easily changed at runtime while the anaddb implementation can easily support advanced features such as PAW as most of the work is already done at the end of the DFPT calculation.
-    For further information about the difference between the two approaches, see [[cite:Gonze2019]]

 [TUTORIAL_README]